top of page

 Since then, foreign producers have engaged in evasive, and illegal, tactics to circumvent the U.S. trade laws, including:

-Country-Hopping: Relocating production to third countries like India, Thailand, and Vietnam to circumvent the payment of duties and the remedy provided to level the playing field for American producers and workers.
+• Country-Hopping: Relocating production to countries without tariffs or with lower tariffs, like India, Thailand, and Vietnam, to circumvent the payment of duties and the remedy provided to level the playing field for American manufacturers and workers.

-Illegal Transshipment: Routing quartz from countries subject to duties through another country to evade duties.
+• Illegal Transshipment: Routing quartz from countries subject to duties through another country to fraudulently evade duties.

 THE SOLUTION

-On Monday, September 15, 2025, the QMAA filed a Safeguard Petition under Sections 201–202 of the Trade Act of 1974 requesting the U.S. government swiftly investigate and effectively address an unprecedented surge of quartz imports and ongoing violations of existing U.S. trade laws.
+On Monday, September 15, 2025, the QMAA filed a Safeguard Petition under Sections 201–202 of the Trade Act of 1974, requesting the U.S. government swiftly investigate and effectively address an unprecedented surge of quartz slab imports and ongoing violations of existing U.S. trade laws.

 This is a formal request for the U.S. government to study the import surge and enforce its existing trade laws.
-This action is not about stopping competition; it is a demand to stop illegal activity and ensure a level playing field for American businesses and workers.
+This action is not about stopping competition; it is a demand to stop illegal trade activity and ensure a level playing field for American quartz slab factories, businesses, and workers.

 FAQ